archanaheeralal77/OWASP-Top-10-Broken-Access-ControlA1/README.md

 **How to Mitigate?**

-Input Validation

-Use anti-CSRF
+1. Input Validation - For exapmple if path traversal is possible (../../etc/passwd/) then input validation will help to mitigate the issue.

+2. Use anti-CSRF - If CSRF is possible then we can implement Anti - CSRF.

-Secure configuration of system/architecture/server (secure configuration of config file etc).
+3. Secure configuration of system/architecture/server (secure configuration of config file etc).

+4. Proper Error Handling - If error/exception handling is not properly implemented in that case sensitive data can be disclosed, so in the error handling minmul information should be disclosed.

-Etc.
+5. Etc.

 **CIA Consequences:**